 What’s it all about?

-The Move Up Pre-Access course lets you have a go at a wide range of subjects at Level 2, developing your skills and finding out which subjects you enjoy the most.
+The Pre-Access course lets you have a go at a wide range of subjects at Level 2, developing your skills and finding out which subjects you enjoy the most.
 You might already have an idea about this or you might surprise yourself!
 The programme includes literature, history, psychology, substance misuse awareness, ICT, criminology and politics.
 You also get the chance to work on your English skills and study skills during the course, learning how to research and write accurate and well-structured academic essays and reports and getting ready to study at the next level.
-When you complete the course, you will have a Level 2 Diploma, which can help you to get onto a Level 3 programme, such as our Access to HE course or even a foundation programme at a university.
+When you complete the course, you will have a Level 2 Diploma, which can help you to get onto a Level 3 programme, such as our Access to Higher Education course or even a foundation programme at a university.

 What last year’s students said about studying on the course:

 “All the sessions of study have been fantastic, some have been a challenge, but it allows you to push yourself and find out your strengths and weaknesses.”